 The first underwater state park in the United States covers approximately 70 square nautical miles.
 In addition to kayaking through mangrove swamps and relaxing in hammocks, there are many exciting things to see beneath the park’s surface.

-The underwater world is filled with coral reefs, sea life, sculptures, and even coral.
+The underwater world is filled with coral reefs, sea life, sculptures, and coral.
 You’ll also find some of the same sea life in the park’s 30,000-gallon saltwater aquarium and the natural wonders.

 Image Credit: John Pennekamp Coral Reef State Park